-The two most popular personal finance apps are Personal Capital and Mint?
+Two of the most popular personal finance apps are Personal Capital and Mint.
 But which app is best for you?
-Both are good, but depending on your day-to-day needs and long-term financial goals, one may suit you better than the other.
+Both are good choices, but depending on your day-to-day needs and long-term financial goals, one may suit you better than the other.

 For people who get tired of logging into six different banks to have a look at their retirement, investments, checking and savings accounts, Personal Capital is an ideal option.
 The browser and app-based dashboard created by Personal Capital lays out the entirety of your linked financial picture, permitting a bird’s eye view for strategic planning.